 Take advantage of deductions in the Tax Cuts and Jobs Act

-As of the 2023 tax year, children aged 18 and younger can earn up to $13,850 before their wages are subject to federal income taxes unless they also earn income from other sources.
-A teenager who works part-time for their family’s business and earns $10,000, for example, can use the 2023 standard deduction to shelter their earnings from income taxes.
-This allows your child to utilize their earnings to support the family financially or invest in their future by depositing funds into a college savings account or contributing to a Roth IRA.
+For example, a teenager who earns $10,000 working part-time for the family business can use the 2024 standard deduction to shelter their earnings from income taxes.
+This allows your child to utilize their earnings to support the family financially or invest in their future by contributing funds into a college savings account or Roth IRA.

 It’s also worth noting that a child who earns less than the standard deduction does not owe any federal income taxes.
-If your child is simply working a part-time job at your family business over the summer, it may be smart to ensure their wages fall under this $13,850 threshold as it relates to the child’s potential tax burden.
+If your child is simply working a part-time job at your family business over the summer, it may be smart to ensure their wages fall under this $14,600 threshold.

 Protect your business and family from a potential IRS audit